eurostat/eurostat-map.js/README.md

 ## Examples

-You can build an interactive web map based on a few lines of code:
+You can build an interactive statistical map with just a few lines of code:

 ```javascript
 eurostatmap